 Q: What is your approach to working with students?

-A: I have a very tailored approach to working with students and will support my students as if they were my own children.
+A: I have a very tailored approach to working with students.
 I try to learn as much as possible about my students and keep their strengths and interests in mind when making suggestions or providing advice.
 I treat my students as an equal partner in this working relationship.
 While I’m there to guide, to encourage, and to facilitate, it’s ultimately up to the student to take responsibility.
 Since college is so expensive nowadays, I check in with all of my clients to see if cost will play a role in where they are likely to attend.
-I try to include at least one or more affordable safety school/s on the college list.
+I try to include at least one or more affordable likely school/s on the college list.

 Q: What kinds of students do you work with?
 Do you only work with high-achieving students?